DISCLAIMER: This site does not collect or share any personal information from our readers. We do not ‘phish’ or ‘troll’ or track our loyal readers.

 The officer, who Franklin declined to identify, was reportedly attempting to put a personal handgun into the glove compartment of his car when the weapon discharged into his left thigh, Franklin said.

 Witnesses said the officer exited his car and approached them in the parking lot of Lucky's Supermarket on Sixth Avenue asking for help.

 "We were standing out here talking when a man comes up saying he had been shot," Decatur resident Shilan Fitch said.
 "I asked if he wanted us to take him to a hospital and he said no. I called 911 right after that."

 Responders from Decatur Fire and Rescue, the Decatur Police Department, and the Morgan County Sheriff's Office arrived on the scene within moments of the call, Fitch said.

 Franklin said the severity of the injury was unknown, but not believed to be life-threatening.

 We're trying to figure just how he accomplished the contortions necessary to shoot himself in the left thigh while reaching to the right to get to the glove compartment.
-Those of us of a certain age remember how Nixon explained an 18 minute gap in the secret tapes.
-His secretary demonstrated how she had to lean w-a-a-a-y back in her chair and reach w-a-a-y back to 'accidentally' cause the erase.
+Those of us of a certain age remember how Nixon explained an 18-minute gap in the secret tapes.
+His secretary demonstrated how she had to lean w-a-a-y back in her chair and reach w-a-a-y back to 'accidentally' cause the erase.
 Anything is possible.
 We will update our readers as we gather additional information.